-- 1. All staff should undergo regular resuscitation education to a level appropriate for their clinical responsibilities (Australian Resuscitation Council Guideline 10.1; Australian Commission on Safety and Quality in Healthcare, 2012). - 2.
-Health care institutions should have a process that assists staff to identify patients who are critically-ill or deteriorating and therefore at risk of cardiopulmonary arrest.
-This process may include track and trigger observation charts, early warning scores or other criteria that alerts staff to patient deterioration.
+- 1. All staff should undergo regular resuscitation education to a level appropriate for their clinical responsibilities (ANZCOR Guidelines 10.1 and 10.2). - 2.
+Health service organisations should have a process that assists staff to identify patients who are critically ill or deteriorating and therefore at risk of cardiopulmonary arrest.
+This process may include track and trigger observation charts or electronic systems, early warning scores or other criteria that alert staff to patient deterioration.
 The process should also include protocols for escalation of care.

 - 3. Staff should receive education and practice in the recognition of, and response to, patients at risk of acute deterioration and cardiopulmonary arrest.
 This should include education in the process for initiating appropriate therapeutic interventions and escalation of care as an important component of minimising morbidity and mortality. - 4.
-A process of education should be in place to ensure that staff can undertake cardiopulmonary resuscitation.
-Learning objectives for training must include the following: (Australian Resuscitation Council Guideline 10.1): - recognition of an emergency, - ability to call an emergency response number, - chest compressions, - rescue breathing, - perform automated external defibrillation if manual defibrillation cannot be provided rapidly, - and, emotional preparation for the capability to act in an emergency. - 5.
+A process of education should be in place to ensure that staff can undertake cardiopulmonary resuscitation (CPR).
+Learning objectives for training must include the following (ANZCOR Guideline 10.1): - recognition of an emergency, - ability to call an emergency response, - chest compressions, - rescue breathing, - perform automated external defibrillation if manual defibrillation cannot be provided rapidly, - emotional preparation to act in an emergency and maintain the wellbeing of responders. - 5.
 The optimal interval for retraining has not been established, but repeated refresher training is needed for individuals who are not performing resuscitation on a regular basis.
-All those trained in CPR should refresh their skills at least annually (Australian Resuscitation Council Guideline 10.1). - 6.
-All staff members should receive education in recognition of deteriorating patients, escalation of care and resuscitation as a component of their induction programme. - 7.
-Health care institutions should provide time and resources for staff to attend resuscitation education and evaluation as a component of their employment. - 8.
-Specialised education in cardiopulmonary resuscitation should be provided for medical and nursing staff in the relevant specialties for example, paediatrics, newborn, pregnancy and trauma. - 9.
+All those trained in CPR should refresh their skills at least annually (ANZCOR Guidelines 10.1 and 10.2). - 6.
+All staff members should receive education in recognition of deteriorating patients, escalation of care and resuscitation as a component of their induction program. - 7.
+Health service organisations should provide time and resources for staff to attend resuscitation education and evaluation as a component of their employment. - 8.
+Specialised education in CPR should be provided for medical and nursing staff in the relevant specialties for example, paediatrics, newborn, pregnancy and trauma. - 9.
 All clinical staff should have the opportunity to attend a multidisciplinary program of education that has recognition, monitoring and management of the deteriorating patient. - 10.
 All staff education should be recorded in a central database with audit reports made available to clinical areas. - 11.
-Health care institutions should have a system in place for ensuring access at all times to at least one clinician, either on-site or in close proximity, who can provide advanced life support.
+Health service organisations should have a system in place for ensuring access at all times to at least one clinician, either on-site or in close proximity, who can provide advanced life support (ALS).
 These clinicians should have access to a higher level of resuscitation education.
 This may be provided in the form of external resuscitation courses. - 12.
 There should be access to appropriate equipment for education purposes.
 As a minimum, this should include access to adult and paediatric manikins, task trainers such as airway management manikins, rhythm monitoring and arrhythmia simulation facilities. - 13.
 There should be a defined budget allocated to supporting the resuscitation role.
 This enables the resuscitation officer/coordinator to maintain, upgrade and purchase new equipment for patient use and education purposes.